Marco Rima: Career

 After a longer break, Rima was back on German television on Sat.1 with Die Marco Rima Show in spring 2008.

 Rima has received the Prix Walo five times: in 1993 as the most popular entertainer, in 1994 in theater/musical category, and in 1999, 2003 and 2005 as the most popular entertainer in the cabaret and comedy category.
 Rima also performs regularly at the Arosa Humor Festival, for example at the first edition in 1992 with Cabaret Marcocello, as well as in 2010 and 2011, most recently as host of the TV recordings.

-Since 2021, he has a weekly video format Rima-Spalter on the Nebelspalter.
+Since 2021, he has had a weekly video format Rima-Spalter on the Nebelspalter.

 Rima performs character comedy, parodies, physical comedy, sketch comedy and integrates word plays in his work.

 COVID-19 pandemic

 In the wake of the COVID-19 pandemic, Rima expressed criticism of the measures taken against the pandemic in Switzerland.
 In September 2020, he appeared at a demonstration of "Corona skeptics" in Zurich.
 He is a member of the committee of an initiative that collects signatures against compulsory vaccination.
 By his own account, he lost several sponsors, including the children's charity UNICEF Switzerland and Liechtenstein, for which he had collected donations for 20 years.

 In his weekly video format Rima Spalter on YouTube he expressed his attitude humorously towards the measurements in various videos showing his skepticism.
 Rima portrayed the Swiss Federal Council of Health Alain Berset in a parody.
 With this parody he encouraged people to vote against a referendum on the tightening of the Covid laws in Switzerland.